 These statistics show just how much the customer engagement landscape is changing, and clearly, consumers want more meaningful interactions with brands.
 So, how can RCS help meet those expectations?
 Let’s go through how RCS is already making a difference.

-RCS statistics that prove its effectiveness in marketing campaigns
+RCS statistics that prove its effectiveness for business messaging

 High engagement rates: 90% of rich media messages are opened within 15 minutes, and customers engage with RCS content for up to 45 seconds.